liuxueyang/liuxueyang.github.io/about.markdown

 permalink: /about/
 ---

+### Notes

+    1. Done is better than perfect.
+    2. DRY: Don't repeat your self.
+Write scripts to do that for you.
+Put those scripts in this blog.
+    3. GTD: Get things Done.
+Do the most import thing FIRST.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: